General

 - Starkscan: Go to contract → “Verify Contract”

-How long do cross-chain transfers take?
+How long do crosschain transfers take?

-- Source chain finality: Time for DVNs to verify
+Transfer time depends on:- Source chain finality: Time for DVNs to verify

 - DVN verification: Usually 1-5 minutes after finality